Today is the day: the EU GDPR is now live

 Please note that decision makers and key personnel have to be aware of the EU GDPR.
 We have developed a short course to achieve this for as much as 7.50 euro (per user/per 12 months).
 This course is available in Dutch and Czech as well.

 You can no longer avoid the EU GDPR – General Data Protection Regulation.
-And you should not avoid the GDPR, and not only because the grace period will end on 25 May 2018.
+And you should not avoid the GDPR, and not only because the grace period has ended on 25 May 2018.
 From this date onward, you will face the possibility of serious penalties if you do not comply.